Last Updated on May 17, 2022 by Thalia

 - How will you feel when you have achieved your version of success?

-I do this exercise quite regularly when I’m feeling low or feel like I’m not moving in the right direction towards my dream life.
+I do this exercise quite regularly when I’m feeling low or feel like I’m not moving in the right direction toward my dream life.

 It helps to realign me with my values and vision.